thomas-saigre/local-actions/publish-LaTeX/README.md

 Report/2021
 Talks
 ```
-The pdf file synchronised on the server will be all PDF files inside these folders, excludin subdirectories.
+The pdf file synchronised on the server will be all PDF files inside these folders, excluding subdirectories.

 The settings of `post-commit` script are :